Procrastination experts weigh in on motivation and emotion management

 The important distinction to keep in mind, according to Lamia, is that if a taxpayer misses the tax deadline, they’re not procrastinating: they’re failing.

-“The penalty for failing to file a tax return by the deadline is 10 times greater than the penalty for not paying by the deadline,” said Phillips.
-“As long as you file something by April 17, either your tax return or an extension to file, and make a payment for what you’ll owe, you can procrastinate guilt free.”
+“Nothing is going to improve by not filing: the penalty for failing to file a tax return by the deadline is 10 times greater than the penalty for not paying by the deadline,” said Phillips.
+“As long as you file something by April 15, either your tax return or an extension to file, and make a payment for what you’ll owe, you can procrastinate guilt free.”

 Whether or not you expect a refund, procrastination experts see value in making the leap into getting your taxes won.